Depression and diet: the best foods to eat (and the ones to avoid)

 And get this: high fiber plant foods increase your neuroplasticity, making that transmission during synapse more effective.
 That is why a healthy gut full of good bacteria can help your mood and reduce anxiety and depression.

-The worst foods for depression
+The worst foods for your mood

 Eliminating inflammatory foods is another crucial piece of the puzzle.
 Try cutting out: